Jake Jewell: Minnesota Twins

 On August 17, 2022, Jewell was claimed off waivers by the Minnesota Twins.
 On September 6, Jewell was designated for assignment following the promotion of Louie Varland.
 He cleared waivers and was sent outright to the Triple–A St. Paul Saints on September 9.
 On October 13, Jewell elected free agency.

 Philadelphia Phillies

 On December 24, 2022, Jewell signed a minor league deal with the Philadelphia Phillies.
 In 22 appearances (6 starts) for the Triple–A Lehigh Valley IronPigs, Jewell struggled to a 7.66 ERA with 26 strikeouts in 24 2/3 innings pitched.
 He was released by the Phillies organization on June 13.

 Algodoneros de Unión Laguna

 On June 26, 2023, Jewell signed with the Algodoneros de Unión Laguna of the Mexican League.
 In 17 games down the stretch, he posted a 1–2 record and 4.95 ERA with 17 strikeouts across 20 innings pitched.

 Jewell made 46 appearances for the Algodoneros in 2024, registering a 7–2 record and 3.95 ERA with 33 strikeouts across 41 innings of relief.

+In the 2024 season he was selected for the Mexican Baseball League All-Star Game for the Zona Norte team.

 Charros de Jalisco

 On January 27, 2025, Jewell, Allen Córdoba, and Alberto Leyva were traded to the Charros de Jalisco in exchange for Nestor Anguamea.
+In 35 games he threw 32.2 innings of relief going 0-3 with a 6.34 ERA and 35 strikeouts.